Just Diagnosed? Next Steps

 - Discuss exercise and diet with your doctor.

 2. Check out patient advocacy organizations such as ALS Association (ALSA) and Muscular Dystrophy Association (MDA).
 The U.S. Department of Veteran's Affairs offers extensive support for veterans diagnosed with ALS.
 Contact the Paralyzed Veterans Association to inquire about these VA benefits.

 3. Maintain your activities and healthy lifestyle.

 6. Don't panic - there is plenty of time and resources to get your questions answered and your care organized.

 7. Read about the disease if you want, but be prudent about sources of information.
-Lean on trusted organizations.
-For example, manuals, videos and other library resources from ALSA.
+Lean on trusted organizations, such as ALSA.